johnyHV/simpsonstv/README.md

 ```
 10. **Install package to OS**
 ```
-sudo apt-get install omxplayer git mc screen
+sudo apt-get install omxplayer git mc screen rsync
 ```
 11. **Clone repository**
 ```
 cd ~
 git clone https://github.com/johnyHV/simpsonstv
 ```
 12. Now we need convert video to **mp4** video format.
 For this exist python script encode.py stored in **~/simpsonstv/video/**.
-Video file you can convert on RPI (but it's very tedious and slow) or on the your computer
+Video file you can convert on RPI (but it's very tedious and slow) or on the your computer.
+You can use different SW for converting video file.
 ```
 ~/simpsonstv/video/
 sudo python encode.py